somedeveloper00/DotsSample/README.md

 ```
 <video src="ArticleRes/out-1.mp4" controls></video>

-## Physics!
+## Physics
 We need to install **Unity Physics** package first.
 Then assign physics to the spawning spheres as you'd normally do.
 Nothing new about this one.

-<video src="ArticleRes/out-2.mp4" controls></video>

-Now let's modify out movement system so instead of moving by LocalTransform, it moves by physics.
+Then let's modify our movement system so instead of moving by LocalTransform, it moves by physics.
 ```csharp
 // runs every fixed update [UpdateInGroup(typeof(FixedStepSimulationSystemGroup))]